Our people are central to everything we do.

 We have up to 16 Board members including four elected members from Aberdeen City Council and an employee Director.
 Board members work together to set overall direction, ensure good governance and they are ambassadors for Aberdeen Performing Arts

-Was until recently a practising Solicitor in Aberdeen and a consultant for Burness Paull in their Employment and Pensions Division.
+David is a practising solicitor in Aberdeen and was formerly a consultant for Burness Paull in their Employment and Pensions Division.
 David provides employment law advice from his own company, Burnside Legal Services (Aberdeen) Ltd., represents solicitors at their Discipline Tribunal and provide witness training for persons involved in court proceedings.
 He specialised in court work, both criminal and civil and Employment Tribunals and in 2013 was awarded an accolade at the cHeRries Awards Ceremony for his outstanding contribution to Employment Law.
 A founder member of the Employment Law Group and for 25 years accredited as a Specialist in Employment Law.
 David was a member of the post-incident steering committees for the Chinook, Piper Alpha, Brent Spar and Cormorant Disasters and acted as joint lead negotiator in the Piper Alpha Disaster, giving him considerable knowledge in dealing with complex issues and significant experience in dealing with the media.
 David is a Board member of the Legal Defence Union and past President of the Society of Advocates in Aberdeen and of the Aberdeen Bar Association.
 In 2001, he became Chairman of the Board of Governors of the Albyn School for Girls and was instrumental in preparing the school for a move to co-educational status.

 Dr Duncan Cockburn